ounnane-abdelhak/projet-about-traverses-in-bst-display/README.md

 # projet-about-traverses-in-bst-display
-in this project i aimed to realise a program that applys  different types of travers on a bst + displaying the tree
+in this project i aimed to realise a program that applies  different types of travers on a bst + displaying the tree